André Devambez: Aviation and technology

 As an artist Devambez was attracted to scenes of modern life and modern technology, particularly aviation.
 In 1909, he made a colour lithograph of a "Dirigible-Bus", a whimsical imaginary vehicle that combined the features of Paris municipal bus and a balloon.
-Between 1909 and 1010, he frequented air shows in Paris and other cities, and illustrated the aircraft, sometimes painting them as they would be seen seen from high above.
+Between 1909 and 1010, he frequented air shows in Paris and other cities, and illustrated the aircraft, sometimes painting them as they would be seen from high above.
 These illustrations appeared in the popular magazine "L'Illustration", and there publications, while a group was presented at the Paris Salon.